MicrosoftDocs/cpp-docs/docs/windows/binary-editor.md

 Only certain ASCII values are represented in the **Binary Editor** (0x20 through 0x7E).
 Extended characters are displayed as periods in the right panel ASCII value section of the **Binary Editor**.
 The printable characters are ASCII values 32 through 126.

 > [!TIP]
 > While using the **Binary Editor**, in many instances you can right-click to display a shortcut menu of resource-specific commands.
 The commands available depend on what your cursor is pointing to.
-For example, if you click while pointing to the **Binary Editor** with selected hexadecimal values, the shortcut menu shows the **Cut**, **Copy**, and **Paste** commands.
+For example, if you right-click while pointing to the **Binary Editor** with selected hexadecimal values, the shortcut menu shows the **Cut**, **Copy**, and **Paste** commands.

-The **Binary Editor** is not available in Express editions.

 ## How To